 “My husband has been my guinea pig for when I’ve had to do range of motion exercises, transfer exercises,” says Michelle.
 “For our transfer video, I actually met up with a friend of mine, and she participated in the video with me, and she was my guinea pig.”

-At St. Catherine, You’ll Be Supported Even After Graduation
+You’ll Be Supported Even After Graduation

 Of course, the support you’ll receive does not stop on graduation day.